 - Raid fruit fly trap you can count on: For many decades, Raid has always been the most trusted brand in pest control solutions.
 While we confidently...

-The apple traps can be placed in dining and food prep areas, as well as office spaces.
-They’re pretty decorative and the trapped bugs remain inside, partially out of sight.
 According to the manufacturer, the trap works best in summer, as that’s when the bugs are enthused to get it for extra hydration.

-The lures last for 30 days, but if the trap is too full, then you’d need to replace them before that time.
+The lures last for 30 days, but if the insect fly trap is too full, then you’d need to replace them before that time.
 Some users fill them up with apple cider vinegar or pineapple juice, and the traps work nicely.

-5. Trappify Houseplant Sticky Stakes Insect Traps
+5. Trappify Non-Toxic Houseplant Sticky Stakes Insect Traps

 - Pest Control: Dual sided sticky bug cards for mosquito, leafminer, aphid, and other flying pest problems.
-Perfect for protecting your best inside...
+Protect your best inside plant from fungus...

 - Easy To Use: Peel off a trap from the stack and place in a houseplant, a home kitchen, or a garden.
 Highly rated zapper catchers to finally protect...

-- Organic Gardening: Safely remove small pests with no harsh ingredients.
-Fruit Flies, Gnats and other small flying insects are attracted to the yellow...
+- Organic Gardening: Safe way to remove small pests with no harsh ingredients.
+Fruit Flies, Gnats and other small flying insects are attracted to the...

 These traps are free from harmful pesticides, chemicals, and other toxins.
 So you can use them in the potted plants around your house or in your office space to trap fungus gnats.
 They also attract a bunch of other bugs like fruit flies, thrips, blackflies, and midges.

 Fungus gnats are stubborn bugs that seem to come out of nowhere, and never ever go away!
-Eliminating their constantly increasing populations is often a challenge, and the most frustrating part about it, is that they manage to return again and again.
+Eliminating their constantly increasing populations is often a challenge, and the most frustrating part about it is that they manage to return again and again.

 Pest control usually consists of more than one approach.
 The most important solution to get rid of these bugs is to use a gnat trap.
 It’s good that the market contains a wide variety of models, starting from $5 to $50, and they all work well indoors and outdoors.